VinayKumarNC2019/DevOpsProject1/README.md

  * Virtual Machine (RHEL8/CENTOS8) up and running.
  * Jenkins and Docker Installed and Configured on VM.

-  Work Flow : Developer commits code in his windows machine using GIT then the hook (post-commit*) configured in GIT
+  Overview of WorkFlow :

-              should push the code to the GITHUB in dev1 branch.
+              Developer commits code in his windows machine using GIT then the hook (post-commit*) configured in GIT should push the code to the GITHUB in dev1 branch.

               This should trigger JOB2 which is configured to Poll SCM dev1 branch and hence downloads the code and launches